 Baroness Deech of Cumnor DBE

 Professor the Baroness Deech of Cumnor DBE was the Gresham Professor of Law between 2008 and 2012.
+She is Chair of the Bar Standards Board, a position she has held since 2009.

 In 2004 she stepped down from her positions at Oxford and became the Independent Adjudicator for Higher Education (2004-2008).
 Professor Deech's specialisation is in reproductive law, medicine and ethics.
 Through this she was the Chairman of the UK Human Fertilisation and Embryology Authority (1994-2002), a non-executive Director of the Oxfordshire Health Authority (1993-1994) and an ex officio member of the Human Genetics Commission (1991-2002).